The Battle is Not Yours

 There’s this thing that I do when I’m upset or worried or scared: I build up this whole scenario in my mind and I battle it out.
 I imagine my opponents and give them their lines and practice my response.
-And I find myself getting madder and madder and madder.
+And I find myself getting angrier and angrier and angrier.

-I can’t concentrate because I’m arguing with the people in my head.
+I can’t concentrate on the task at hand because I’m busy arguing with the people in my head.
 But thank God He interrupts my thoughts and reminds me that the battle is not mine, but His.

 Oftentimes when this happens, after I have subjected that, whatever it is that’s bothering me, to God, when it comes time to face it, it’s as if the wind blew it away.
 God fought the battle for me and I didn’t even have to lift a finger.